seedlings growing in a milk jug outside after being winter sown

 Winter sowing works best with certain types of seeds.

-On the back of the seed packet, look for terms such as hardy, self-sows, reseeds, cold stratify/stratification, withstands frost, sow in early autumn/winter/spring, direct sow before frost.
+Look for terms such as hardy, self-sows, reseeds, cold stratify/stratification, withstands frost, sow in early autumn/winter/spring, direct sow before frost on the back of the seed packet.

 Seeds with these labels need to be cold stratified (or overwintered) in order to sprout.
 You will have great results winter sowing them.